 The Quadrantid shower is named after the defunct 19th century constellation Quadrans Muralis.
 If you trace the paths of the Quandrantids backward, they appear to radiate from a point where this constellation once reigned in the sky.
 If you wish, you can locate the Quadrantid radiant in reference to the Big Dipper and the bright star Arcturus.
 Use the chart at the top of this post.

-Bottom line: If you’re extremely lucky – and at the right northerly location on the globe – perhaps you’ll see the Quadrantid shower peak in moon-free skies just before dawn on January 3 or 4.
+Bottom line: If you’re extremely lucky – and at the right northerly location on the globe – perhaps you’ll see some Quadrantid meteors, despite the overpowering moonlight, in the predawn hours on January 3 or 4.